xc2/cacheable-crawlee/README.md

 # cacheable-crawlee

 `cacheable-crawlee` is a Node.js package that provides caching capabilities for the [crawlee](https://crawlee.dev/)'s `HttpCrawler` based crawlers.
 It allows you to cache HTTP responses to improve the efficiency and speed of your web crawling tasks.

 The cache policy follows [RFC 7234](https://tools.ietf.org/html/rfc7234) and [RFC 5861](https://tools.ietf.org/html/rfc5861) standards, and is implemented by [http-cache-semantics](https://www.npmjs.com/package/http-cache-semantics).

+## Usage

-## Installation
+### Installation

 Simply install the package using npm/yarn/pnpm: